Haotong Li betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Haotong Li finished tied for 12th with a score of 15-under the last time he played in this tournament.
+Haotong Li finished tied for 12th at 15-under the last time he played in this tournament.
 He'll tee off at Waialae Country Club Jan.
 15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Li's recent history at the Sony Open in Hawaii